Burrinjuck Dam: Power generation

 The dam houses a hydroelectric power station and has three operational turbine generators, with a generating capacity of 28 MW of electricity; with a net generation of 24.5 GWh per annum.

 Ecological impact

 The unnaturally cold water released from the dam, up to 10 C-change colder than it naturally should be, is believed to have directly contributed to the disappearance of the freshwater catfish from the Murrumbidgee between Burrinjuck and Wagga Wagga.

-Heritage listing
+Heritage status

 The dam is an example of how applied modern technology has been used to meet the demand of an expanding rural area.
 The dam was part of a larger system of weirs and controls providing water for the government-sponsored Murrumbidgee Irrigation Scheme which enabled agriculture to expand in the area.
 It is the first major water storage built specially for irrigation purposes in NSW.
 The dam is also part of the New South Wales's first hydro-electric scheme.

-Burrinjuck Dam was listed on the New South Wales State Heritage Register on 2 April 1999.

 It is listed as a National Engineering Landmark by Engineers Australia as part of the Engineering Heritage Recognition Program.